Do you worry about feeding your baby corn snake?

-Besides some of the do’s and don’ts we have already discussed, there are some other vital things to remember when you are feeding your pet.
+Besides some of the do’s and don’ts we have already discussed, there are other vital things to remember when feeding your pet.

-Corn snakes are one of the most good-tempered snakes available, making them excellent pets for first-time snake owners.
+Corn snakes are among the most good-tempered snakes available, making them excellent pets for first-time snake owners.

-Too much handling before a meal is stressful and cause agitation, making them avoid their food.
+Too much handling before a meal is stressful and causes agitation, making them avoid their food.

 Also, after feeding, remember snakes should not be handled for a day or two.

-Handling them to soon after a feeding can cause a painful regurgitation.
+Handling them too soon after a feeding can cause a painful regurgitation.

 Frozen vs. Live Prey

-Thawed frozen prey is a better option for feeding your snake over live prey.
+Thawed frozen prey is a better option for feeding your snake than live prey.

-While some might argue live prey is more natural for the animal, they can introduce parasites or diseases to your snake, which could result in death.
+While some might argue live prey is more natural for the animal, they can introduce parasites or diseases to your snake, resulting in death.